lin294/479_HW2_BLS/README.md

 ![](README_files/figure-gfm/unnamed-chunk-5-4.png)<!-- -->

-From the R output, we can see that the R^2 is 0.9408, which means that the features from bridges data (aka the count of bridges, mean of average daily traffic, mean of bridge roadway width, mean of roadway improvement cost, mean of total project cost, and mean of average daily truck traffic) plus the unemployed number and rate from Nov have a perfect power to predict the unemployment rate in Dec for each county in CA using a linear model.
+From the R output, we can see that the R^2 is 0.9408, which means that the features from bridges data plus the unemployed number and rate from Nov have a great power to predict the unemployment rate in Dec for each county in CA using a linear model.
 R^2 for this model increases comparing to the second model without data from previous month.
 Looking at the p value for each beta, we notice that among all the variables, Nov’s unemployment rate has a p value much less than 0.05, which means that it is the most statistically significant in this model.
-Other variables are not significant at all with the existance of Nov’s unemployment rate in the model.
-From the diagnosis plots, I notice that 6, 13 and 27 are points that may cause problems, refering to Colusa County, Imperial County, and Monterey County respectively.
+Other variables are not significant at all with the existence of Nov’s unemployment rate in the model.
+From the diagnosis plots, I notice that 6, 13 and 27 are 3 points that may cause problems, refering to Colusa County, Imperial County, and Monterey County respectively.